-Using predefined queries, the Pharmacy department identifies enrollees that meet the criteria for lock-in.
+Using predefined queries, the Pharmacy department identifies enrollees that meet the criteria for lock--in.
 These enrollees are notified in advance of the lock-in and provided a period of time to appeal or request additional information.
-The PCP and the identified prescribers will be notified in writing of the decision to lock-in the enrollee to a pharmacy, and receive a 6 month profile regarding the enrollee's utilization.
+The PCP and the identified prescribers will be notified in writing of the decision to lock-in the enrollee to a pharmacy.
 The network pharmacy provider will also receive a letter identifying the enrollees that are restricted to their pharmacy.